This post may contain affiliate links. Click here for full disclosure.

 For every cup of rice you will need 2 cups of water.
 Since we are dehydrating it, don’t use anything but water.
-When we use it later we can rehydrate it with something else, like homemade chicken stock.
+When we use it later we can rehydrate it with something else, like homemade chicken stock or beef bone broth.
 Lightly salt the water, add the rice, and bring it to a boil.

 Cover the pot and reduce the heat to the lowest setting.
-Allow to cook for 30-45 minutes.
+Allow the rice to cook for 30-45 minutes.
 I check at 30 minutes to see if all the water is absorbed.

 When the rice is cooked through, remove from heat and let it sit for 10 minutes with the lid on.
 After 10 minutes, remove the lid and fluff up the rice well with a fork.

-Then put it in the fridge to chill.
+Then put it in the fridge to chill out.
 I just stick the whole pot in there overnight.
 I’ve found that the rice is easier to spread out on the dehydrator trays when it’s cold.
 But you can skip that step if you really want to.

 Put it in the dehydrator

-After it’s cold, I take about 3 cups and spread it out on each dehydrator tray.
+After the rice is cold, I take about 3 cups and spread it out on each dehydrator tray.
 I currently have an Excalibur 9-tray dehydrator that I just love, but I had a round dehydrator before and that worked too.
 I use the tray liners that came with the dehydrator, but if you don’t have any you can line with trays with parchment paper.

 So you’ve loaded up all your trays, closed it up, and turned it on.
 If you have a dehydrator that lets you set the temperature, 125-145°F is good for rice.
 Drying time will vary depending on how thick the rice is on the tray and your current humidity level.
 I like to check it every few hours and kinda break up any clumps, but that’s just my OCD kicking in and isn’t really necessary. 🙂